michelleherman13/project-2/README.md

 ### Global Happiness by Country

 * Country Population numbers from all countries in 2015 and 2016
-* Happiness Score, Economy, Family, Health and Freedom
+* Happiness Score, Economy, Family, Health and Freedom calulated on scale of 0 to 10; 10 is rated as best possible life.

 ![Image of World Hapiness](https://whatworkswellbeing.files.wordpress.com/2016/03/160311-whr-2016-happy-ppl-opt.jpg)